NaeemHaque/duplicate-content/readme.txt

 = How It Works =

 1. **Install & Activate**: Upload the plugin and activate it
-2. **Access Menu**: Find "WP Duplicate" in your WordPress admin sidebar
+2. **Access Menu**: Find "Duplicate Content" in your WordPress admin sidebar
 3. **Choose Content**: Select the content type you want to duplicate
 4. **One Click**: Click the duplicate button and you're done!